 Who should be my references?

-As with an job application, consider prefious supervisors, directors, and colleagues, especially those who have demonstrated the professional and community leadership indicated in teh questions.
+As with an job application, consider previous supervisors, directors, and colleagues, especially those who have demonstrated the professional and community leadership indicated in the questions.
 At least one of the three references should be your current supervisor or director.
 Also consider colleagues and friends who have attended TALL Texans.
-THey will be able to directly relate your qualifications to the program.
+They will be able to directly relate your qualifications to the program.

 Latest NewsView all News